Rahmatika23/MultiLayerPerceptronUAS/README.md

+Thanks to him who has helped me to do the exams because of this pandemic I was not taught properly and correctly, I felt that studying self-taught was not a lecture.
+I dont quite understand :)  https://github.com/filipecalasans/mlp

 # Multilayer Perceptron (MLP)

-A multilayer perceptron (MLP) is a class of feed-forward artificial neural network(NN).
+MLP is a Supervised Machine Learning that can solve problems that are not lineary separable.
+So that these advantages can be used to solve problems that the Single Layer Perceptron cannot build.
+Simple problems that can be solved by MLP include XOR logic problems.(yunusmuhammad007) A multilayer perceptron (MLP) is a class of feed-forward artificial neural network(NN).
 A MLP consists of, at least, three layers of nodes: an input layer, a hidden layer and an output layer.
 Except for the input nodes, each node is a neuron that uses a nonlinear activation function (Wikipedia).

-In this repository, I present the mathematical formulation and implementation in Python of a MLP.
-I also train and validate the algorithm against three different data sets, presenting practical examples of how to use MLP to classify data.

-# Preamble

-You may be asking yourself: why do we need another Perceptron/MLP explanation in the internet?
-This repository provides my thought process after reading several materials when I tried to implement a MLP myself.
-At the time, I was able to understand and implement it only after a lot of reading, and trial and error.
-So, as I felt the necessity to be exposed to different ways of explaining the same topic, I think others may face the same situation.

-Hope this document can help you on your learning journey.
-Good Luck !

 # Mathematical Formulation